-Multiple definitions or no definition were found for an external object or function.
+Synopsis Multiple definitions or no definition were found for an external object or function.

-Full description (Required) An identifier with external linkage shall have exactly one external definition.
+(Required) An identifier with external linkage shall have exactly one external definition.
 Note: This check is not part of C-STAT but detected by the IAR linker.
-This check is identical to MISRAC2012-Rule-8.6 definition.
+This check is identical to MISRAC2012-Rule-8.6.
+This is a link analysis check.

-(Required) An identifier with external linkage shall have exactly one external definition
+(Required) An identifier with external linkage shall have exactly one external definition.

-(Required) An identifier with external linkage shall have exactly one external unit.
+(Required) An identifier with external linkage shall have exactly one external definition void example(void) {} void example(void) {}

-The following code example passes the check and will not give a warning about this have internal linkage unless external linkage is required.
-This check is identical to
+The following code example passes the check and will not give a warning about this issue:

-Synopsis An externally linked object or function was found referenced in only one translation shall have internal linkage unless external linkage is required.
+An externally linked object or function was found referenced in only one translation unit.